pwin/owlready2/doc/index.rst

 this is why some examples in this documentation relate to drug ;).

 Owlready2 is available under the GNU LGPL licence v3.
+A forum/mailing list is available for Owlready on Nabble: http://owlready.8326.n8.nabble.com

 Table of content
 ----------------